MT-Stg/Files-SSE-Shanghai-Stock-Exchange-Charts/README.md

 # Files-SSE-Shanghai-Stock-Exchange-Stock-Charts
 Files for SSE Stock Data and Charts

-Excel files have embedded micro stock chart pictures
+Excel files have embedded micro stock chart pictures.

-Demo files have limited rows
+Demo files have limited rows.
 For the full set of data go to nitrocharts.com

 **6M-Area-w**